vinberg88/opensuse/README.md

 Have alot of time - This is just for fun!
 WSL is an excellent tool to learn Linux!

 ----------------------------------------------

-Next project kali Linux - Install Gnome - Coming soon!
-WSL - WINDOWS 11
+How to install Gnome on kali Linux via WSL - WINDOWS 11 - 2023

 ![Skärmbild 2023-12-06 190700](https://github.com/vinberg88/opensuse/assets/94398623/321a797f-5bc6-44b4-b0a6-9c2951086025)

+Hov to install - Movie: https://www.youtube.com/watch?v=iqExYWF-bVs

+How to via text: https://github.com/vinberg88/opensuse/blob/main/Kalilinux.txt

 ----------------------------------------------